joatmon08/chrome-remote-desktop-pipeline/docs/slides.md

 ---

-## Conclusion
+## Conclusions

-Sometimes, infrastructure is tough to CD.
+- Sometimes, infrastructure is tough to CD.

-Accrue tech debt in human intervention.
+- It's okay to accrue tech debt in human intervention.
+- ...but don't have manual approvals "just in case".

-Balance the bespoke vs. the immutable
+- Balance the bespoke vs. the immutable.

 ---

 ## Better ways of working, both in process and in the physical.

---
+---

 ## Thank you!

 Rosemary Wang (she/her)

+@joatmon08

 Developer Advocate, HashiCorp

-@joatmon08